mel-ias/GIRAFFE/README.md

-:: Define paths for executable, virtual environment, and arguments set "VIG_DIR=[...]\x64\VIG_Release_CV_410_x64" set "VENV_DIR=%VIG_DIR%\.venv" set "POINT_CLOUD_PATH=[...]\point_cloud.pw" :: PW format mandatory, use the provided PWConverter in the pre-built directory for conversion of a txt-saved point cloud given in X Y Z r g b format (space, comma or semicolon separated) by drag and drop the .txt point cloud file to the provided batch file xyzRGB_to_PW.bat set "JSON_PATH=[...]\cam\cam_params.json" set "PYTHON_SCRIPT_PATH=%VIG_DIR%\match_pairs_lightglue.py" :: link to the provided python file that executes lightglue-based matching, which is prepared in the program directory GIRAFFE/GIRAFFE.
+:: Define paths for executable, virtual environment, and arguments set "VIG_DIR=[...]\x64\VIG_Release_CV_410_x64" set "VENV_DIR=%VIG_DIR%\.venv" set "POINT_CLOUD_PATH=[...]\point_cloud.pw" :: PW format mandatory, use the provided PWConverter in the pre-built directory for conversion of a txt-saved point cloud given in X Y Z r g b format (space, comma or semicolon separated, no headline allowed!) by drag and drop the .txt point cloud file to the provided batch file xyzRGB_to_PW.bat set "JSON_PATH=[...]\cam\cam_params.json" set "PYTHON_SCRIPT_PATH=%VIG_DIR%\match_pairs_lightglue.py" :: link to the provided python file that executes lightglue-based matching, which is prepared in the program directory GIRAFFE/GIRAFFE.
 We recommend to copy the file to VIG_DIR. set "PROJECT_NAME=my_project" :: specify project name